NCBI-Codeathons/SLEuth/README.md

 # Workflow
+The data consisted of approximately 110,000 SNPs for 630 SLE patients at 53 loci of interest identified by previous studies.
+The SNPs were split according to loci.
+At each locus the SNPs were independently reduced in dimension using PCA.
+The reduced coordinates were then re-aggregated to form a matrix of 630 patients by 1386 PCA coordinates.
+These data were clustered by three independent methods: ,

 ### 1. Data Preprocessing
-1.1 The input data is a 1349 x 110K matrix.
+1.1 The input data is a 630 x 110K matrix.
 Each row is the record from one case and one column stands for one SNP site;
 1.2 Split the matrix according to the 53 risk loci to generate 53 matrices;
 1.3 Conduct PCA analysis to all the 53 matrics and only keep SNPs that contribute most to the 90% variance;
-1.4 Merge the 53 matrices and generate 1349 x 34K matrix.
+1.4 Merge the 53 matrices and generate 630 x 1386 matrix.
 ### 2. Data Clustering

-2.1 Conduct K-means to split the data into 6 clusters;
-2.2 Conduct spectral clustering.
+Three methods were implemented and compared:

+1. K-means clustering
+1. Spectral clustering (nearest-neighbor and Gaussian similarity kernels)
+1. Hierarchical clustering

+Quality of clusters was assessed by silhouette plots and the overall silhouette score.
+All processing took place in the scikit-learn module version 0.21.3.

+The nearest-neighbor kernel was found to give inferior results to other clustering methods and was discarded.
+The remaining three clustering methods gave clusters of similar sizes and quality.
+K-means clusters were used for final results.
+UMAP projection was then used to visualize the clusters.

+### 3. Classifying New Data
+Once clusters have been found, data for new patients can be projected to the PCA coordinates and compared to each of the cluster centroids.
+New data can also be visualized using the UMAP projection to get visual information about the proximity to the clusters.

 # Run
 A newly admitted patient with the determined status of the initial 110K SNPs will be the input.
 The program will return the cluster this patient is assigned with.